-The agile approach is based on brief-but-efficient chunks of work, as opposed to the traditional ‘waterfall’ form of product development still employed by many businesses.
+The agile approach is based on brief-but-efficient chunks of work, as opposed to the traditional waterfall form of product development still employed by many businesses.
 In these cases, teams may be required to juggle multiple tasks and to hit several deadlines close to each other, without a clear focus or realistic expectations.

 With agile, a team’s aim is to bring fresh functionality and enhancements into the hands of the user with minimal delay.
-It’s not about spending years on one product which may not even be tailored to users as much as it should be.
-It’s about defining which features and functions matter most, getting them to a satisfactory standard, and refining in future releases.
+It’s not about spending years on one product that may not even be tailored to users as much as it should be.
+It’s about defining which features and functions matter most, getting them to a satisfactory standard, and refining them in future releases.

 The length of a sprint can differ from one business to another, but they typically run shorter than four weeks.
 Tasks predicted to demand more time than this will be broken down into sub-tasks to spread the work.
 All sprint durations are decided by the scrum master, and subsequent sprints will be of the same length.